Below you'll find some of the most commonly used terms in the 3D printing industry:

 A sprue is also the passage through which liquid material is introduced into a mold.
 Spruing is the skill of placing the guide markers for the production of cast objects.

-stepping: Depending on the shape of your model and orientation in the print tray, you might see print lines, or “stepping” phenomena on your model, which is a natural artifact of 3D printing using the SLS process.
+Stepping: Depending on the shape of your model and orientation in the print tray, you might see print lines, or “stepping” on your model, which is a natural artifact of 3D printing using the SLS process.
 SLS printing works by printing layer by layer, and while our layers are around 0.1mm thin, there is a "step" between each layer, much like a staircase.

-tolerance: Tolerance refers to the amount of empty space allotted in a 3D model between physical components that are interconnected so as to achieve the mechanical function of the design.
+Tolerance: The amount of empty space allotted in a 3D model between physical components that are interconnected so as to achieve the mechanical function of the design.
 For example, tolerance between a door and the frame around a door must be enough for the door to open while being just enough to also allow the door to close against it on all sides when desired.

-triangle: A polygon with three sides and three vertices; in 3D modeling and 3D printing, meshes are often comprised of triangles.
+Triangle: A polygon with three sides and three vertices; in 3D modeling and 3D printing, meshes are often comprised of triangles.
 Shapeways can print 3D models with meshes of up to one million triangles.

 UV map: The 3D modeling process of projecting a 2D image to a 3D model's surface for texture mapping, which is required for 3D printing in full color.
 UV texturing allows polygons that make up a 3D object to be painted with color (and other surface attributes) from an ordinary 2D image.

-variant: Variants are a helpful tool for shop owners to offer a product in different physical versions, such as various ring sizes or different sizes for scale models.
+Variant: Variants are a helpful tool for shop owners to offer a product in different physical versions, such as various ring sizes or different sizes for scale models.
 When you create a product from one of your 3D models you have the option to upload different 3D models for each variant of the same product.

-vertex: In computer graphics, a vertex is a data structure that describes the position of a point in 2D or 3D space, at multiple points on a surface.
+Vertex: In computer graphics, a vertex is a data structure that describes the position of a point in 2D or 3D space, at multiple points on a surface.

-wall: In 3D printing, a wall is the outer surface boundary of a 3D model.
+Wall: The outer surface boundary of a 3D model.
 Wall thickness is an important consideration for both printability and cost.

-wireframe: A visual presentation of a 3D or physical object used in 3D computer graphics.
+Wire frame: A visual presentation of a 3D or physical object used in 3D computer graphics.
 It is created by specifying each edge of the physical object where two mathematically continuous smooth surfaces meet, or by connecting an object's constituent vertices using straight lines or curves.
 The object is projected into screen space by drawing lines at the location of each edge.
 The term wire frame comes from designers using metal wire to represent the three-dimensional shape of solid objects.

 XYZ axis: 3D space can be described in terms of X, Y, and Z directions, where every point in space corresponds to a coordinate (X,Y,Z).
-In some software the Y-axis points "up" by default, while in other software the Z-axis points "up".
+In some software the Y-axis points "up" by default, while in other software the Z-axis points "up."